Ripon Canal: Decline

 1844 marked a turning point for the canal.
 The Leeds and Thirsk Railway Company wanted to build their railway and sought to buy the Ure Navigation, and hence the canal, in order to gain local support for their plans and in the hope of reducing the potential opposition to their bill in parliament.
-The sale was agreed between the two Boards and the railway Company's shareholders endorsed the decision in January 1845.
-An Act of Parliament to authorise the railway was obtained in July 1845, and the Navigation was bought for £34,577 in January 1846, although only £16,297 was paid in cash.
-The Act required the railway Company to keep the navigation open and in good order.
+The sale was agreed between the two boards and the railway company's shareholders endorsed the decision in January 1845.
+The Leeds and Thirsk Railway Act 1845 (8 & 9 Vict. c. civ) to authorise the railway was obtained in July 1845, and the navigation was bought for £34,577 in January 1846, although only £16,297 was paid in cash.
+The act required the railway company to keep the navigation open and in good order.

 Railway expansion was rapid, with the Leeds and Thirsk Railway becoming the Leeds Northern Railway, and then that becoming part of the North Eastern Railway in 1854.
 The navigation was neglected and the lack of dredging resulted in boats having to be loaded with less cargo.
 There was a brief upturn in trade in the 1860s but the decline continued after that.
 By 1892 no traffic proceeded past Boroughbridge and the Ripon Canal was effectively disused.
 The first attempt to abandon the waterway was made by the North Eastern Railway in 1894 but local opposition prevented it.
 It was then offered to the Corporation of York as a gift but was not accepted.
 The NER then took action to prevent the waterway above Boroughbridge being used, and the canal was reported to be impassable by 1906.
-The River Ouse, and therefore the canal, were not nationalised in 1948 when most British canals were, but with no traffic the canal was officially abandoned in 1956, under the terms of the British Transport Commission Act of 1955.
+The River Ouse, and therefore the canal, were not nationalised in 1948 when most British canals were, but with no traffic the canal was officially abandoned in 1956, under the terms of the British Transport Commission Act 1955 (4 & 5 Eliz.
+2. c. xxx).